dduril/ruby-samples/readme.md

 - Agile Web Development with Rails
 - Rails 4 in Action
-- Ruby on Rails Tutorial
+- Ruby on Rails Tutorial - Third Edition
 - The Rails Way